godilley/McDrive/README.md

 # McDrive
-*A plugin I created for a client which is no longer in business*
+*A plugin I created for a client which is no longer in business

-**Note: This plugin needs finishing.
-I have made a good start.**

 ## About:
 - This is a plugin created for a request, however the client is no longer in business